superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 We don't know:

 - which ad creatives resulted in low vs medium vs high activity users?
+- how did users cluster in terms of activity levels *and* ad_creatives they clicked?

-We can use embedding and Superlinked spaces to help reveal answers to our remaining questions..
+Fortunately, embedding with Superlinked spaces will help provide answers to these questions, and empower us to adopt a more effective user acquisition strategy.

 ## Embedding with Superlinked

 Now, let's use Superlinked to embed our data in a semantic space - to:

-1. inform our model as to which ad creatives generated signups, and *which users* (with attendant activity levels) signed up
+1. inform our model as to which ad creatives generated signups, and *which users* (with specific activity level distributions) signed up
-2. group ad creatives that have similar meanings
+2. group specific ad creatives that have similar meanings, and possibly outcomes

-Define a schema for our user data:
+First, we define a schema for our user data:

 ```python
 class UserSchema(Schema):